Exasol R Package

 drv = "exa", # EXAdriver object

-# List all tables in Exasol (returns a character vector).
+# list all tables in the Exasol database (returns a character vector)

 dbListTables(exaconn)